 Fablevision operates as a social enterprise within the cultural sector: a charity with a ‘social firm’ sister organisation (www.fablevisionstudios.co.uk) that provides learning for long term unemployed/people with long term conditions who want to work in multimedia.
 The charity develops artistic interventions within various policy areas locally with a view to empowering learners locally as well as impacting on national and international policy areas from social and community development to physical regeneration.
 The social firm trading arm provides apprenticeship-model work experience, learning programmes and internships that deliver on real contracts with the public, private and social enterprise sectors at the same time providing services (film/multimedia) to the charity interventions.

-Now in our 37th year, Fablevision has been working in communities to bring transformation of the narrative we tell each other through creative community cultural development.
+For almost 4 decades Fablevision has been working in communities to bring transformation of the narrative we tell each other through creative community cultural development.
 With artists and creative, engaged, participatory practices at the core, the work has spanned more than three decades – pioneering, paving the way and spreading learning through partnership working

-Hellenic Association of Adult Education
+Hellenic Adult Education Association

 The project aims to experiment with new processes of training educators and artists in digital production and digital dissemination of art works.
 These activities will be formulated as sectorapplicable outputs in the form of a collection of case studies and an easily accessed flexible handbook formed of key ingredients noted from the case studies.